frogtronics/mujoco150_KM/documentation/README_workflow.txt

 Input: XYZ marker file (works for 12 markers, currently - so that is the old 2015 dataset including walking/running)
 Dependencies:

+PART 1A.
+Use MJmodelling_testLateralRotation_XX.nb in Mathematica to generate the hypothetical test conditions for rotating the pelvis and femur angles.

 PART 2.
 Create a mapdata_k.txt to place in the input folder which labels each dof as follows: jointname_X where X is the index of that joint's dof (not cumulative).
 X will be an integer between 0 and 6 depending on the joint type.